palaashgupta/Fraud-detection/README.md

-# Decription: Fraud-detection with imbalanced dataset
+# Decription: Fraud-detection with imbalanced dataset using SMOTE Tomek sampling methods.
 Credit Card Fraud Detection using various Linear and Non Linear machine learning model.

 # Source of The Data: